jazzfan2/helper_scripts/README.md

 Unlike XFile's own rename-function (in the context menu), 'newname.sh' allows using mouse button 2 for entering a new name obtained by doing a *new* primary X-selection by mouse button 1.

+## pickrgb.sh

+'pickrgb.sh' automates color-identification from the screen: Take a sample of the screen including the color of interest, do a detailed selection of the color in the XPaint cvanvas being opened, and obtain its hexadecimal RGB-value in "rgb:<red>/<green>/<blue>" format, as well as in "<red> <green> <blue>" format.

 ## selfmounter.sh

 'selfmounter.sh' automatically mounts any external USB-drive, eMMC and SD-Card once physically added to the system.